-- Subcontractor is responsible for all materials associated with their respective scope of work.
-As such, the subcontractor will determine whether materials are wastes, and subsequently determine the proper management of those wastes.
-If subcontractor plans to generate a hazardous waste (as defined by the Resource Conservation and Recovery Act, see 40 CFR 261.3) or generates a hazardous waste as the result of a spill of hazardous material, contact the Project Manager/Company Environmental Officer to determine proper management and disposal. - Subcontractor will provide containers and/or transport vehicles for excess property for salvage, universal waste, sanitary/industrial waste, and construction/demolition debris. - Waste Minimization principals shall be incorporated in all activities to ensure the greatest environmental benefits and minimize future liability for the waste that is generated. - All work will be performed in a manner that maximizes salvage and recycling and minimizes waste disposal to landfills. - Characterization methods and procedures will be employed by all parties to the contract to ensure that the characteristics of the waste are known and adequately recorded during all stages of the waste management process. - Subcontractor will be responsible for properly handling and disposing of all wastes generated.
+- Seller shall be responsible for all materials associated with their respective scope of work.
+As such, the Seller shall determine whether materials are wastes, and subsequently determine the proper management of those wastes.
+If the Seller plans to generate a hazardous waste (as defined by the Resource Conservation and Recovery Act, see 40 CFR 261.3) or generates a hazardous waste as the result of a spill of hazardous material, the Project Manager/Company Environmental Officer shall be contacted to determine proper management and disposal. - Seller shall provide containers and/or transport vehicles for excess property for salvage, universal waste, sanitary/industrial waste, and construction/demolition debris. - Waste Minimization principals shall be incorporated in all activities to ensure the greatest environmental benefits and minimize future liability for the waste that is generated.

+- All work shall be performed in a manner that maximizes salvage and recycling and minimizes waste disposal to landfills. - Characterization methods and procedures will be employed by all parties to the contract to ensure that the characteristics of the waste are known and adequately recorded during all stages of the waste management process. - Seller shall be responsible for properly handling and disposing of all wastes generated.